zchee/golang-wiki/MinimumRequirements.md

 The build cache understands the microarchitecture environment variables and does not require any cleaning if you change them.

-Note that performance is expected to improve when a higher minimum microarchitecture is requested, but this might not be true in all cases.
+While performance is expected to improve when a higher minimum microarchitecture is requested, this might not be true in all cases.
 Benchmark your performance-critical code to verify performance improvements.

 ### amd64